danolivo/pg_track_optimizer/README.md

 ### The rstats Type

-The `rstats` type is a custom PostgreSQL type for tracking running statistics using Welford's algorithm for numerical stability.
+The `rstats` type is a custom PostgreSQL type for tracking running statistics using Welford's algorithm for numerical stability (thanks [pg_running_stats](https://github.com/chanukyasds/pg_running_stats) for the idea and coding template).
 It's used for the `wca_error` and `blks_accessed` columns to provide detailed statistics about cost-weighted errors and block access patterns across multiple query executions.

 **Fields accessible via the `->` operator:**
 - `count`: Number of observations